Darwin Core Data Package guide

 - Abstract

-- Specification for creating Darwin Core Data Packages.
+- Specification for creating a Darwin Core Data Package.

 - Contributors

-- Peter Desmet (INBO), Tim Robertson (Global Biodiversity Information Facility), John Wieczorek (Rauthiflor LLC)
+- Peter Desmet (INBO), Tim Robertson (Global Biodiversity Information Facility), John Wieczorek (Rauthiflor LLC, Global Biodiversity Information Facility)

 - Creator